AbhijithMohan007/Weather-App-MVVM/README.md

 //  README.md
 //  Created by Abhijith on 20/08/21.
 //  Copyright © 2021 Abhijith.
 All rights reserved.
-// Purpose: Interview Test for iRoid
+// Purpose: Interview Test for Ahoy

 # Product Name